aarondandy/WeCantSpell.Hunspell/readme.md

 * Supports checking and suggesting words
 * Ported to fully managed C#
 * Can be queried concurrently
-* Confusing LGPL, GPL, MPL tri-license
+* LGPL3+ license
 * Compatible with .NET Core and .NET Standard
 * Compatible with multiple .NET framework versions
 * Uses .NET to handle cultures and encodings

 ## License

-"It's complicated"

 Read the license: [LICENSE](./license.txt)

-This library was ported from the original Hunspell source and as a result is licensed under an MPL, LGPL, and GPL tri-license.
+This library was ported from the original Hunspell source and as a result is licensed under an LGPL3+ (formerly MPL, LGPL, and GPL tri-license).
 Read the [LICENSE](./license.txt) file to be sure you can use this library.

 ## Quick Start Example